 • the interests and talents of the student

-John Rock has also taken six courses in physics and received all “B+’s”.
-John tells you that although he finds physics more difficult than philosophy, he also finds it more challenging, but less enjoyable.
+John Rock has also taken six courses in physics and received all “B+’s.”
+John tells you that he finds physics more challenging but less enjoyable than philosophy.
 John is unsure if he wants to spend the rest of his life in a scientific career, but is happy that a career in physics would be both profitable and prestigious.
 Rock is also happy that even with a bachelor’s degree, he could find a well-paying job.
 Rock’s father has consistently encouraged his son John to major in physics, so the choice of physics would also please his father.

 Total questions: 1